Brad Miller (baseball): Draft and minor leagues (2011–2013)

-Seattle Mariners
+Seattle Mariners (2013–2015)

 Miller was called up to the Mariners on June 28, 2013, and made his major league debut the same day against the Chicago Cubs.
 Although he did not record a hit, his offensive and defensive plays impressed manager Eric Wedge, who said that Miller had "a solid first game".
 Miller's first two major league home runs came on July 19 in a 10–7 win against the Houston Astros, making him the second Mariner rookie, behind childhood friend Franklin, to hit his first two career home runs in the same game.
 He was also the first player in Mariners history to play two games with at least four RBI in the first 17 games of his career.
 His performance in that July 19 game earned Miller his first American League (AL) Player of the Week title for the week ending July 21.

 On August 14, 2013, both Miller and Tampa Bay Rays player Ben Zobrist recorded both a leadoff and an additional home run.
 It was the second time in MLB history that both teams' leadoff hitters accomplished such a feat, following Chuck Knoblauch of the Minnesota Twins and Tony Phillips of the Detroit Tigers in 1994.
 Prior to that game, neither batter had led off a major league game with a home run.
 Miller closed out the season with his first career grand slam, which came in the fifth inning of a 7–5 win over the Oakland Athletics on September 28.
 In his rookie season, Miller batted .265 with eight home runs and 36 RBIs in 76 games and 306 at bats.